-A batter who becomes a base runner by reason of a walk can continue to second base to steal it.
+A batter who becomes a base runner by reason of a walk can continue to steal second base.

-Base runners must be at their base once the play, in the opinion of the umpire, is over and the pitcher is in contact with the pitching plate, at which time the player cannot jump off the base to try to draw a throw.
+Base runners must be at their base once the play, in the judgment of the umpire, is over and the pitcher is in contact with the pitching plate, at which time the player cannot jump off the base to try to draw a throw.